petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/configuring-automatic-publishing-of-displayed-content.md

 1. Check *Enable Manual Export*.

-   When enabled, users can manually select which related assets to include in the export.
+   When enabled, users can select which related assets to include in the export manually.

 1. Click *Save*.